wandyezj/wandyezj.github.io/docs/_posts/2024-12-02-presentation-tips.md

 - __Vary Pitch and Volume__ - monotone puts people to sleep
 - __Express Passion__ - express your excitement about your subject - if you don't care how do you expect others to care?
 - __Interact with Audience__ - this is the main advantage of a live presenter - you can respond to your audience, you can ask them questions, and get a response.

-## Slides

-- __First Slide__ - include title and your name, introduce yourself.
-- __Remove Visual Clutter__ - logos, titles, bullets, etc...
-- __Big Font__ - have only a few words per slide, assume people will read the words and stop paying attention to what you are saying.s

 ## Reflect